IrisShaders/ShaderDoc/uniforms.md

 The current color of the sky.
 Corresponds to the current value of `glGetFloatv(GL_COLOR_CLEAR_VALUE)` or the value passed to `glClearColor`.

+> TODO: This doesn't appear to match the OpenGL state in actuality

 Each color channel has a float value of 0.0 to 1.0, corresponding to RGB values from 0 to 255.
 Note that the values are encoded in the non-linear sRGB color space: to receive linear RGB values, apply the function `pow(x, 2.4)` as described [on Wikipedia](https://en.wikipedia.org/wiki/SRGB#The_reverse_transformation).

 > TODO: